Telephone Support Allowance

 As the Telephone Support Allowance is paid automatically to people who qualify, you do not need to apply for it.
 There is no application form.

-If you think that you may qualify but haven’t received an automatic payment (after 4 June 2018), you should contact the section in the Department of Employment Affairs and Social Protection that pays your main social welfare payment (see list of payments in ‘Rules’ above).
+If you think that you may qualify but haven’t received an automatic payment, you should contact the section in the Department of Social Protection that pays your main social welfare payment (see list of payments in ‘Rules’ above).